Josh Gad's grandparents survived the Holocaust. He says "silence is no longer an option" after Kanye West's antisemitic comments.

 Gad, who portrayed LeFou in "Beauty and the Beast" and Olaf in "Frozen," posted an image of that incident on Instagram on Monday, saying that "silence is no longer an option.
 Not when Nazi salutes are happening on the 405."

 For Gad, it's a personal attack.
-His family knows firsthand the dangers of antisemitism – his grandparents are Holocaust survivors.
+He is Jewish and his family knows firsthand the dangers of antisemitism — his grandparents are Holocaust survivors.

 "For 30 years, my grandparents Joseph and Evelyn Greenblatt repeated one phrase to me again and again: 'never forget.'
 You see, when they were children, they were rounded up, tattooed with numbers like cattle and separated from their families.
 They were then put into camps as their parents and siblings were slaughtered," Gad wrote.
 "Why?
 Because they were an easy target; scapegoats for Fascist monsters who turned their fellow countrymen into complicit murderers."